 Amanda speaks various languages and has lived and worked across the Pacific including Australia and New Zealand, Asia, Middle East, Latin and North America, and Europe.
 She has been involved for several years in paid and unpaid roles supporting various initiatives to bring attention to the need for and contribute to improved aid worker psychosocial care at both the institutional and individual level

 Jayshree Mangubhai is a Senior Human Rights Adviser with the Secretariat of the Pacific Community, based in the Pacific.
 She has over 15 years of experience working in the human rights and development sectors in India and across South Asia, and previously held the position of Policy and Advocacy Officer – South Asia with the international development agency Christian Aid.
 Her expertise lies in the areas of rights-based approaches to development, gender and social inclusion programming and she has significant experience in the design and delivery of programs in developing country contexts.
 She holds a PhD in law with a thesis that focused on collective action by marginalised women to secure livelihood entitlements in rural Tamil Nadu, South India.

-Assisi Aid Projects is managed and operated by a team of three part-time staff members.
+Assisi Aid Projects is managed and operated by a team of two staff members.

 We are also supported by a number of skilled volunteers and partner organisations in our countries of operation.